MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/rehost-mainframe-ntt-data-unikix-content.md

 - Azure provides cost optimization by running on VMs.
 You can turn off the VMs when not in use, and script a schedule for known usage patterns.
 For more information about cost optimization for [VM instances](../../framework/cost/optimize-vm.md), see the [Azure Well-Architected Framework](../../framework/index.md).

 - The VMs in this solution use either premium SSDs or ultra disk SSDs.
-For more information about disk options and pricing, see [Managed Disks pricing](https://azure.microsoft.com/pricing/details/managed-disks).
+For more information about disk options and pricing, see [Managed disks pricing](https://azure.microsoft.com/pricing/details/managed-disks).

 - To estimate the cost of implementing this solution, use the [Pricing calculator](https://azure.microsoft.com/pricing/calculator).